Main Page Content

 Where can I find the SLOs for the general education course I am teaching?

-Where can I find the rubrics/assignments/information for assessing the general education course I am teaching?
+Where can I find rubrics/information for assessing the general education course I am teaching?

 To whom do I submit the assessment data I have collected?